aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/recognition-basics/_index.md

 ```

 ### **Using Predefined Sets for Barcode Types**
-Class [*DecodeType*](https://reference.aspose.com/barcode/php/classDecodeType) provides the following symbology setsfor barcode reading:
+Class [*DecodeType*](https://reference.aspose.com/barcode/php/classDecodeType) provides the following barcode type presets for barcode reading:
 -	*ALL_SUPPORTED_TYPES* - all available barcode types
 -	*TYPES_1D* - all supported 1D types
 -	*TYPES_2D* - all supported 2D types
 -	*POSTAL_TYPES* - all available postal types
--	*MOST_COMMON_TYPES* - a set of most widespread barcode types defined according to Aspose recommendations
+-	*MOST_COMMON_TYPES* - a set of the most widespread barcode types defined according to Aspose recommendations

-The required set can be specified in the *BarCodeReader* constructor or passed to the *setBarCodeReadType* function.
+The required preset can be specified in the *BarCodeReader* constructor or passed to the *setBarCodeReadType* function.

 ```php
 $reader = new BarCodeReader("test.png", DecodeType::TYPES_1D);